microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Invoke function getUserIdsWithFlaggedAppRegistration

 ### [Get-MgDeviceAppManagementManagedAppStatus](Get-MgDeviceAppManagementManagedAppStatus.md)
-Read properties and relationships of the managedAppStatusRaw object.
+Read properties and relationships of the managedAppStatus object.

 ### [Get-MgDeviceAppManagementManagedAppStatusCount](Get-MgDeviceAppManagementManagedAppStatusCount.md)
 Get the number of the resource